shovon/cmpt-419-726-machine-learning-notes/README.md

 ## Quick Start

-Try typesetting `sample-handout.tex` with the following sequence of commands,
+Try typesetting `ml.tex` with the following command,

-    pdflatex sample-handout
-    bibtex   sample-handout
-    pdflatex sample-handout
-    pdflatex sample-handout
+    pdflatex ml

-The result should look like `sample-handout.pdf`.
+The result should look like `ml.pdf`.

-The sample book can be compiled with the following:

-    pdflatex sample-book
-    bibtex sample-book
-    texindy --language english sample-book.idx
-    # or makeindex sample-book.idx
-    pdflatex sample-book
-    pdflatex sample-book
-    pdflatex sample-book

 ### Integrating Into Atom